 2,000-year-old stone map reveals lost civilization?

-A new discovery in Mexico has stunned archaeologists: a stone map recording an ancient settlement network could change the understanding of the history of this land.
+A new discovery in Mexico has stunned archaeologists: a stone map documenting a network of ancient settlements could change our understanding of the region's history.

 Báo Khoa học và Đời sống•24/06/2025

-During excavations in Colima, Mexico, archaeologists from Mexico's National Institute of Anthropology and History (INAH) discovered a strange and mysterious stone structure.
+During excavations in Colima, Mexico, archaeologists from the National Institute of Anthropology and History of Mexico (INAH) discovered a strangely shaped, mysterious stone structure.
 Photo: @INAH.
-This stone structure is actually a basalt volcanic rock map dating back to between 200 BC and 200 AD.
+This stone structure is actually a basalt volcanic rock map dating from approximately 200 BC to 200 AD.
 Photo: @INAH.

-The rock also features carved holes representing villages, as well as lines that may relate to topographical features and natural hydrological systems.
+The rock also features hollowed-out sections carved to represent villages, as well as lines that may relate to topographical features and natural hydrological systems.
 Photo: @INAH.
-Archaeologist Julio Ignacio Martínez de la Rosa reports that some of the features depicted on this map stone also correspond to the actual geographical landscape of the southern slope of the Colima volcano, with ravines and rivers clearly visible.
+Archaeologist Julio Ignacio Martínez de la Rosa reports that some features depicted on this map correspond to the actual geographical landscape of the southern slopes of the Colima volcano, with gorges and rivers clearly visible.
 Photo: @INAH.

 Comment (0)